-- Remember that "requirements" are interaction design requirements. - Do a walkthrough of your work activity affinity diagram. - Extract interaction design requirements by deducing the requirement(s) implied. - Write the requirements statements using the generic structure of the requirement statement given in the book/lecture. - Document relevant quantified usability requirements for learnability, memorability, efficiency, understandability, and satisfaction.
-Example usability requirements for a Calendar app: - Users will have no more than two false attempts in rescheduling appointments - Users will learn setting recurrent appointments within 150% of the benchmark times.
+- Remember that "requirements" are interaction design requirements. - Do a walkthrough of your work activity affinity diagram.
+Select 10-12 different, interesting, and representative work activity notes - Extract interaction design requirements by deducing the requirement(s) implied. - Write the requirements statements using the generic structure of the requirement statement given in the book/lecture. - Document relevant quantified usability goals for learnability, memorability, efficiency, understandability, and satisfaction.
+Example usability goals for a Calendar app: - Users shall have no more than two false attempts in rescheduling appointments - Users shall learn setting recurrent appointments within 150% of the benchmark times.